-"Grandfathered parcel" or "Grandfathered lot" means a parcel of land that was created or a lot created through the subdivision process and recorded as a legally buildable lot prior to August 10, 1970 or, for Critical Area requirements, December 1, 1985.
+"Grandfathered parcel" or "Grandfathered lot" means a parcel of land that was created or a lot created through the subdivision process and recorded as a legally buildable lot prior to August 10, 1970 or, for Critical Area requirements, in accordance with 21.54.150.
+December 1, 1985.
 It also applies to properties where the adoption of the Critical Area Overlay District Map for the City of Annapolis, Maryland increased the critical area of a lot of record existing as of [date of adoption of this Ordinance].